sandptel/captcha_iitkgp/README.md

 - [License](#license)

 ## Usage
-To use this project, follow these steps:
+To use this project for your own captcha images , follow these steps:

-1. Open the [Colab Notebook](https://colab.research.google.com/drive/1Fa_WgMyz9ZrWhPtcJ1DGR5GiQuix_1wM?usp=sharing) in Google Colab.
+1. Open the [Colab Notebook](https://colab.research.google.com/drive/1mafV7t0o0mPMyH1rObs60o3DNy8KDsUs?usp=sharing) in Google Colab.

-2. Click on the "Open in Colab" button at the top of the notebook to launch it in Google Colab.
+2. Add Your own folder path to captchasolve fucntion and get a list of strings with predicted texts.

 3. Follow the instructions provided in the notebook to run and interact with the project.